 Storage was super-generous, with more than 20 drawers.
 But it puzzled me why each drawer unit had small holes in the top.
 It turned out these are for Antarctica, where this ship spends her winters.
 The notorious Drake Passage gets so rough that you have to slide rods down through each unit to stop the drawers flying open.
 Luckily, although we had one bumpy night, the Mediterranean in October was considerably kinder.

 Unlike my cabin on Byrd Deck, those on Scott and Shackleton (they’re all named after polar explorers) have private balconies.
 But this itinerary included so much time ashore that I barely felt the lack.

 Saying goodbye at the end of the week was hard.
-There’s a genuine feeling on board Hebridean Sky that you’re being cared for – by the friendly Filipino crew; by the three spectacularly efficient tour leaders, Wendy, Chantal and Sue; and by Neil, the highly entertaining Cruise Director, who has moved to Noble Caledonia from Saga and has developed a cult following of his own.
+There’s a genuine feeling on board Hebridean Sky that you’re being cared for – by the friendly crew; by the three spectacularly efficient tour leaders, Wendy, Chantal and Sue; and by Neil, the highly entertaining cruise director, who has moved to Noble Caledonia from Saga and has developed a cult following of his own.

 If you’re looking for nightlife, a fancy spa and West End razzle-dazzle, this won’t be the ship for you.
 But if you like the sound of a jolly house party with a generous dash of culture, you can’t go wrong.

 For more information on the Sicilian Splendours cruise, visit noble-caledonia.com.